Q. What is STAR Bank's routing number?

-A. No, you cannot establish separate accounts for your dependent children, including children who can legally be claimed as a dependent on your tax return.
+A. No, you cannot establish separate accounts for your dependent children, including children who can legally be claimed as dependents on your tax return.

-Q. I'm a single parent with HDHP coverage but have child/relative that can be claimed as a dependent for tax purposes, and this dependent also has non-HDHP coverage.
+Q. I'm a single parent with HDHP coverage but have a child/relative who can be claimed as a dependent for tax purposes, and this dependent also has non-HDHP coverage.
 Am I still eligible for an HSA?

 A. Yes, you are still eligible for an HSA.
 Your dependent's non-HDHP coverage does not affect your eligibility, even if they are covered by your HDHP.